cocos/cocos-docs/en/getting-started/dashboard/index.md

 ## Community

-This page is used to post official announcements or events of Cocos Creator, including the **Announcement**, **News** and **Update** modules.
+This tab is used to post official announcements or events of Cocos Creator, including the **Announcement**, **News** and **Update** modules.

 ![community](index/community.png)

 ## Learn

-The **Learn** page provides access to the Cocos Creator user manual, API manual, and other help documentation, as well as tutorials, sample projects, and more.
+The **Learn** tab provides access to the Cocos Creator user manual, API manual, and other help documentation, as well as tutorials, sample projects, and more.

 ![learn](index/learn.png)